The Story Behind Digestive Enzymes

 Why do we need them?

 Despite their importance in metabolism, according to Dr. Edward Howell, considered the father of enzyme research, the number of enzymes each cell can produce is limited.
-To multiply our "enzyme store," we must replenish them from our food.
-(Ref.
-2)
+To multiply our "enzyme store," we must replenish them from our food1.

-But in many cases, the foods we eat – such as the traditional Western diet of hamburgers and fries, pizza and the ubiquitous chicken nuggets – aren’t loaded with the digestive enzymes we need to break down foods properly, so we don’t feed our bodies in a way that will replenish our supply.
+But in many cases the foods we eat - such as the traditional Western diet of hamburgers and fries, pizza and the ubiquitous chicken nuggets - aren't exactly loaded with the digestive enzymes we need to break down foods properly.
+So while we are feeding our bodies, we aren't feeding them the enzymes they need.

-Not only that, since our bodies aren’t breaking down even junk foods properly, we aren’t able to reap the minimal nutritional benefits such items offer, because we are unable to absorb them all.
+Even worse, because our bodies aren't breaking down junk food properly, we aren't able to reap the tiny nutritional benefits offer, because we are unable to absorb them all.